 - Improving students’ metacognition – one strategy will be to do modelling of how to answer exam questions in a similar way to John Tomsett’s walking talking exam

 - We will also be making use of actual exam board scripts that we will talk through together in class.
-(Past scripts are fine and OCR are currently getting senior examiners to annotate some sample answers – coming soon to a website near you!)
+(Past scripts are fine and OCR have got senior examiners to annotate some sample answers – see website)

 - One other useful strategy before students hand their own essays is to get them to annotate their essays in terms of which assessment objectives they think they are fulfilling.
 It is often quite enlightening to see that what they think is AO2 is actually AO1 or completely irrelevant; interesting discussions can then emerge.